Police: Heroic actions kept shooter from doing more harm - NewsBreak

 “I have no doubt that he was going back to finish what he started and we would probably have a dead victim today instead of one that’s alive," Bolin said during a press conference Friday.

-Gray said investigators did not yet know when Mosley acquired the handgun he used in the shooting or how many shots he fired.
+Bolin also said that Mosley left a suicide note and intended to die that night.

-Body camera video played during the news conference showed one officer holding an assault rifle in front of him and another officer in front of him moving through the aisles of the store until gunfire is heard from elsewhere in the store and an officer shouts: “Drop it!
-Drop it!”
-Moments later, a voice is heard saying, “He’s down, target is down.”
+Gray said investigators did not yet know when Mosley acquired the handgun he used in the shooting.

 He had pleaded guilty to the battery charges and was complying with mental health treatment through the court, Vanderburgh County Prosecutor Diana Moers said.
 Mosely had in fact appeared for a progress hearing on Thursday afternoon, just hours before the shooting.